goleaf/allmoviesmobile/docs/movie_recommendation_data_model.md

 };
 ```

-### 2.2 Eloquent Models
+### 2.2 Eloquent Models & Relationships

+The PHP snippets below demonstrate how to encode the core relationships inside
+the Laravel service.
+They also act as canonical guidance for any adjacent
+services that need to query or mutate the same entities via REST or RPC
-Each model keeps relationships tight while relying on casts for JSON fields.
+boundaries.
+Each model keeps relationships tight while relying on casts for
+JSON-backed attributes.

 #### `app/Models/Film.php`
 ```php